Ľudovít Štúr: Early life

-Ľudovít Štúr was born on 28 October 1815 in Zayugróc, in the Austrian Empire (in the same house where Alexander Dubček was later born) as the second child of Samuel and Anna Štúr.
-He was baptized in the Evangelical Lutheran church in Uhrovec.
+Ľudovít Štúr was born on 28 October 1815 in Zayugróc, Kingdom of Hungary, Austrian Empire (now Uhrovec, Slovakia; in the same house where Alexander Dubček was later born) as the second child of Samuel and Anna Štúr.
+He was baptised in the Evangelical Lutheran church in Uhrovec.
 He acquired his basic education, including the study of Latin, from his father Samuel, who was a teacher.
-From 1827 to 1829, he studied in Győr where he attended a lower grammar school.
-There, he improved his knowledge of history, and the German, Greek, and Hungarian languages.
+From 1827 to 1829, he studied in Győr, where he attended a lower grammar school.
+There, he improved his knowledge of history and the German, Greek, and Hungarian languages.
 These studies inspired his admiration of Pavel Jozef Šafárik, Ján Kollár and Jiří Dobrovsky.
 In 1829, he decided to change schools.

 From 1829 to 1836, Ľudovít Štúr studied at the prestigious Lutheran Lýceum (preparatory high school and college) in Pressburg (modern-day Bratislava) and became a member of the Czech-Slav Society, which stimulated his interest in all Slav nations.
-The Lýceum boasted a renowned professor, Juraj Palkovič, in the Department of the Czechoslovak Language and Ancient Literature, the only department at a Protestant school of higher education in 19th century Hungary.
+The Lýceum boasted a renowned professor, Juraj Palkovič, in the Department of the Czecho-Slav Language and Ancient Literature, the only department at a Protestant school of higher education in 19th century Hungary.

 In 1831, Ľudovít Štúr wrote his first poems.
 From January to September 1834, he temporarily interrupted his studies due to a lack of finances, and returned to Uhrovec, where he worked as a scribe for Count Károly Zay.
 Later that year, he resumed his studies, was active in the historical and literary circle of the Czech-Slav Society, was responsible for correspondence with members of the Society, gave private lessons in the house of a merchant in Pressburg (Bratislava), taught younger students at the Lýceum, and established contacts with important foreign and Czech scholars.
 On 17 December 1834, he was elected secretary of the Czech-Slav Society at the Lýceum.